 Written by ニコ

-Taiyaki and imagawayaki are two popular Japanese snacks made from fluffy dough filled with a generous helping of anko.
+Taiyaki and imagawayaki are popular Japanese snacks made from fluffy dough and filled with a generous helping of anko!

-But what are the differences between these two snacks?
-Today we will take a look at these similar treats.
+What's the difference between these snacks?
+Let's take a closer look at these delicious treats.

 The Difference Between Taiyaki and Imagawayaki

-The biggest difference between taiyaki and imagawayaki is their shape!
-Taiyaki is shaped like a fish, while imagawayaki is round.
-But with the basic ingredients and filling being identical, how did this differences in shape arise?
+The biggest difference between taiyaki and imagawayaki is their shape.
+Taiyaki is shaped like fish, while imagawayaki is round.
+But with the same ingredients and filling, how did this difference in shape arise?

 The History of Taiyaki and Imagawayaki

-It is said that imagawayaki has its roots in Kanda, Tokyo.
-200 years ago, in Kanda's Imagawabashi neighborhood there was a sweet shop that sold red bean paste filled buns which over time became known as imagawayaki.
-These simple flour buns filled with anko soon became popular as the perfect mid-afternoon snack.
+Imagawayaki is said to originate in Kanda, Tokyo.
+About 200 years ago, a shop sold red bean buns in Kanda's Imagawabashi neighborhood.
+Over time, they became known as imagawayaki.
+These simple flour buns filled with anko (red bean paste) quickly became a popular mid-afternoon snack!

-Seijirō Kanbei's original shop Naniwaso Honten is still in business and is located in Azabu Jūban, Tokyo.
-This is a must visit shop for fans of taiyaki and its creator.
+Seijiro Kanbei's original shop Naniwaso Honten is still in business and located in Azabu Juban, Tokyo.
+This is a must-visit shop for fans of taiyaki and its creator.

-Both imagawayaki and taiyaki are best known as anko-related sweets, but in the 20th century, varieties made with custard cream, whipped cream, chocolate and jams also became popular.
+Both imagawayaki and taiyaki are best known as red-bean-filled sweets.
+However, varieties made with custard cream, whipped cream, chocolate, and jam gained popularity in the 20th century.

-If you'd like to try one of these unusual treats, head to Gintai in Tokyo's Meguro ward, where you can order the pizza taiyaki.
-And if you go to Kichijōji, also in Tokyo, you should visit Gin-no-an, a shop that serves taiyaki made from croissant dough; these croissant taiyaki are available all across the country now.
+If you'd like to try one of these unusual treats, head to Gintai in Tokyo's Meguro Ward.
+This is where you can order the pizza taiyaki.
+If you visit Kichijoji, you should head to Gin-no-an, a shop that serves taiyaki made from croissant pastry.

-If you have read this far and are now even more curious about the history of taiyaki and imagawayaki, then there is an interesting place that you should visit.
+If you'd like to learn more about the history of taiyaki and imagawayaki, there's an interesting place you should visit.

-The Adzuki Museum, managed by the famous imagawayaki manufacturer Gozasōrō, is the perfect place to learn more about these pivotal red beans, and the role of Gozasōrō in the history of imagawayaki.
-At the museum you can also take part in a class on making your own Japanese sweets.
+The Azuki Museum, managed by the famous imagawayaki manufacturer Gozasoro, is where visitors can learn more about these sweet red beans and Gozasoro's role in the history of imagawayaki.
+You can also participate in a Japanese sweets-making workshop!

-In the museum gift shop you can purchase imagawayaki-themed cell phone straps, imagawayaki shaped erasers and plenty of other unique souvenirs too.
-If you are really interested in getting some insight into Japanese food culture, why not check it out?
+In the museum gift shop, you can purchase imagawayaki-themed cell phone straps, erasers, and plenty of other unique souvenirs, too.
+This is a must-visit spot for those interested in gaining insight into Japanese food culture!